internetarchive/fatcat/guide/src/entity_release.md

   should be referenced/indicated instead.
 Intended as a temporary hint until proper work-based search is implemented.
 As an example use, all arxiv release versions except for the most recent get this set.
+- `is_work_alias` (boolean): if true, then this release is an alias or pointer to the entire work, or the most recent version of the work.
+For example, some data repositories have separate DOIs for each version of the dataset, then an additional DOI that points to the "lastest" version/DOI.

 #### `release_type` Vocabulary